dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 ---
 title: "About the dbt Snowflake Native App"
 id: "snowflake-native-app"
-description: "An overview of the dbt Snowflake Native App"
+description: "An overview of the dbt Snowflake Native App for dbt Cloud accounts"
 pagination_prev: null
 pagination_next: "docs/cloud-integrations/set-up-snowflake-native-app"
 ---